 Settlements and Judgments.
-The fiscal 2012 budget amended state finance law to provide that any one-time settlement or judgment amounting to \$10 million or more is to be deposited in the Stabilization Fund rather than used as miscellaneous revenue for the current fiscal year.
+The fiscal 2012 budget amended state finance law to provide that any one-time settlement or judgment amounting to \$10 million or more is to be deposited in the Stabilization Fund rather than used as revenue for the current fiscal year.
 Upon receiving a joint certification from the Commissioner of Revenue and the Attorney General that a state agency is in receipt of a one-time settlement or judgment for the Commonwealth in excess of \$10 million in any one fiscal year, the Comptroller is to transfer the proceeds of the settlement or judgment from the General Fund to the Stabilization Fund.
-Thus far in fiscal 2012, the

-Comptroller has transferred \$81.4 million received on account of settlements and judgments.
+Thus far in fiscal 2012, the Attorney General and Commissioner of Revenue have certified \$163.2 million for transfer to the Stabilization Fund on account of settlements and judgments.
 Such transfers are made on a bi-monthly basis.